dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - When Vgs>Vt, NMOS can be replaced by a resistor and we have output load as well when Vin=Vdd

-### L2 Introduction to standard MOS voltage current parameters
+### Lecture 2:Introduction to standard MOS voltage current parameters
 - We are trying to get the equivalent circuit of CMOS when Vin is 'high' and 'low', so that we can get the Voltage Transfer Characteristics (VTC) and therefore calculate the delay of the cell(the cell here is inverter).

   <img width="1172" height="700" alt="image" src="https://github.com/user-attachments/assets/a18fd590-26b0-4da3-8337-144f67b73c4a" />